 Plastic Free Trick or Treat Ideas

 You don’t HAVE to give trick or treaters candy, I promise!
 First of all, they are probably receiving a whole lot of candy from other door steps.
 Don’t feel strange giving out a non-candy treat.
 Secondly, I’m absolutely certain parents will be thankful you went the sugarless route.
 Also, there are plenty of kids with food allergies, another reason to avoid the candy.

 As far as treat ideas, my favorite thing to hand out to trick or treaters is Throw and Grow Wildflower Seed Balls!
 It’s by far the coolest treat you can hand out.
 They’re simply recycled paper + wildflower seeds shaped into a small ball that can be planted to grow flowers to help support the bee population.
 It’s not just a fun project for kids, but it also is kind to the planet!
-Lastly, you can find seed balls in the Tiny Yellow Bungalow shop, or you could even make some seed balls yourself!
+Lastly, you can find seed balls in the Tiny Yellow Bungalow shop.
+You could even make some seed balls yourself!

 You could also hand out pencils, secondhand used children’s books, mandarin oranges (with painted jack-o-lantern faces on them for extra fun), or (I know this sounds silly) but money… No really, why not have a bowl full of coins ready for the picking.
 There are plastic free trick or treat options, you just have to get a little creative!